julelang/jule/localization/README.md

 # Language Packs

-Language packs are for the messages and logs of the XXC compiler. <br>
+Language packs are for the messages and logs of the JuleC compiler. <br>
 They are functional in many ways, such as easily preparing translations for languages and creating alternative language packs.

 Language packs are available in directories. <br>